About Wolverine World Wide, Inc.

 Wolverine World Wide has the shoes to quiet your barking dogs.
 The company makes Hush Puppies casual shoes, as well as boots, sandals, and related apparel and accessories.
-Its boot lines include Merrell (outdoor), Bates (military), HyTest, and Wolverine (industrial); footwear is made under private labels.
-Wolverine also boasts several licenses from
+In addition to Hush Puppies, its top brands include Merrell, Bates, HyTest, Keds, Sperry, Saucony, and Wolverine; footwear is made under private labels.
+Wolverine also boasts several licenses from Caterpillar ("Cat") and Harley-Davidson to make branded footwear.
+It sells worldwide through department and specialty stores, independent distributors, Internet retailers, and about 80 company-owned retail stores in the US and Canada.
+Wolverine also maintains about 40 consumer-direct ecommerce sites.
+About two-thirds of company total sales comes from US.

 Wolverine designs, manufactures, sources, markets, licenses, and distributes branded footwear, apparel, and accessories.

-The company realigned its segments into four in fiscal 2016: Wolverine Outdoor & Lifestyle Group (Merrell, Cat, Hush Puppies, Sebago brands and Chaco); Wolverine Boston Group (Sperry, Saucony and Keds brands and apparel); Wolverine Heritage Group (Wolverine, Bates uniform footwear, Harley-Davidson and HyTest footwear) and Wolverine Multi-Brand Group (Stride Rite brand and multi-brand consumer-direct businesses).
+The company operates through three reportable segments: Wolverine Outdoor & Lifestyle Group (Merrell, Cat, Hush Puppies, and Chaco); Wolverine Boston Group (Sperry, Saucony and Keds brands and apparel, and Stride Rite kids footwear); and Wolverine Heritage Group (Wolverine, Bates uniform footwear, Harley-Davidson, and HyTest footwear).

 Wolverine's footwear brands are sold in about 200 countries and territories in the US, the UK, and Canada as well as Latin America, Europe, the Middle East, Africa, and the Asia-Pacific region.
-The US accounted for almost 75% of the company's revenue in fiscal 2016.
+The US accounts for about two-thirds of the company's revenue.

-The company operates 294 retail stores in the US and Canada and 56 consumer-direct websites.
+The company operates 80 retail stores in the US and Canada and about 40 consumer-direct ecommerce websites.

 Sales and Marketing